LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 * Numerically-named directories like ``0``, ``1``, and ``2`` are sample directories.
 Instead of storing sample output in a single flattened location, merlin stores them in a tree-like sample index, which helps get around file system constraints when working with massive amounts of data.

-Lastly, let's flex merlin's muscle and scale up our workflow to 1000 samples.
-To do this, you could interally change thevalue in the spec from 3 to 1000.
+Lastly, let's flex merlin's muscle a bit and scale up our workflow to 1000 samples.
+To do this, you could interally change the value in the spec from 3 to 1000.
 OR you could just this run this:

 .. code-block:: bash

-    $ merlin run --vars N_SAMPLES=1000 my_hello.yaml
+    $ merlin run my_hello.yaml --vars N_SAMPLES=1000

     $ merlin run-workers my_hello.yaml